Oshor Williams: Port Vale

 His first season at Vale Park saw him make 22 appearances, scoring two goals.
-He cracked his left kneecap in a training accident in February 1985, but recovered his first team place on his recovery two months later.
+He cracked his left kneecap in a training accident in February 1985.
+He recovered his first-team place on his recovery two months later.
 His second season with the club saw Williams win his first promotion, when John Rudge's "Valiants" were promoted to the Third Division in 1986.
-Soon, though, after 62 games and seven goals for Vale, troubled Preston North End came calling, and after agreeing a bargain £2,000 fee in August 1986.
-Having recently refused new terms with the Vale, the move came as little surprise to observers of the game.
+Soon, though, after 62 games and seven goals for Vale, troubled Preston North End came calling after agreeing a bargain £2,000 fee in August 1986.
+Having recently refused new terms with the Vale, the move surprised observers of the game.

 Preston North End

 Manager John McGrath immediately installed Williams as captain.
-He made his debut on 26 August, and scored on his home debut at Deepdale the following week in a 2–1 victory over Swansea City.
+He made his debut on 26 August and scored on his home debut at Deepdale the following week in a 2–1 victory over Swansea City.
 Preston stormed to promotion at the end of the 1986–87 season; Williams missed three months with injury but scored 14 goals in 36 games, with four of his goals coming in braces against former clubs Stockport and Exeter.
 The next two seasons, however, were almost a washout, with injury restricting Williams to just a handful of games.
 At the end of the 1988–89 season, Williams decided to call it a day from playing full-time and started work behind the scenes at Deepdale, both as a coach and in the commercial department.
 Nevertheless, Williams still turned out part-time for Lancaster City in the Northern Premier League.

 Later career

 Upon leaving Lancaster at the end of the 1990–91 season, Williams moved onto Winsford United.
 He started five games and made three substitute appearances for Conference club Witton Albion in the 1993–94 season.
 He signed for Northern Premier League Premier Division side Hyde United for the 1994–95 season.
-He played 29 games and scored once during his time at Ewen Fields, helping the "Tigers" to a fourth-place finish and qualification to the First Round of the FA Cup, with his goal coming as a last-minute equaliser to take the FA Cup Second Round qualification match at Colwyn Bay to a replay.
+He played 29 games and scored once during his time at Ewen Fields, helping the "Tigers" to a fourth-place finish and qualification to the first round of the FA Cup, with his goal coming as a last-minute equaliser to take the FA Cup second-round qualification match at Colwyn Bay to a replay.

 Post-retirement

-It was after leaving Hyde that Williams studied at the University of Salford for his BA in politics and history.
+After leaving Hyde, Williams studied at the University of Salford for his BA in politics and history.
 He later worked as a sports studies lecturer at Trafford College.
-He joined the coaching staff at Aberdeen in February 2003, and remained at Pittodrie until he was sacked alongside manager Steve Paterson in May 2004.
+He joined the coaching staff at Aberdeen in February 2003.
+He remained at Pittodrie until he was sacked alongside manager Steve Paterson in May 2004.

-Williams now works for the PFA education service, where he is on hand to offer help and advice to footballers past and present in their efforts to gain qualifications for life after football.
+Williams now works for the PFA education service, where he is on hand to help footballers past and present in their efforts to gain qualifications for life after football.
 Williams also coached the under-16s at Wigan Athletic's Centre of Excellence.